traversc/sakura/README.md

 ### Extension to R Serialization

-An extension of R native serialization using the ‘refhook’ system for custom serialization and unserialization of non-system reference objects.
+Extends the functionality of R serialization by augmenting the built-in reference hook system.
+This enhanced implementation allows optimal, one-pass integrated serialization that combines R serialization with third-party serialization methods.

+Facilitates the serialization of even complex R objects, which contain non-system reference objects, such as those accessed via external pointers, for use in parallel and distributed computing.

 This package was a request from a meeting of the [R Consortium](https://r-consortium.org/) [Marshalling and Serialization Working Group](https://github.com/RConsortium/marshalling-wg/) held at useR!2024 in Salzburg, Austria.
-It is designed to further discussion around a common framework for marshalling in R.
+It is designed to eventually provide a common framework for marshalling in R.

 It extracts the functionality embedded within the [mirai](https://github.com/shikokuchuo/mirai) async framework for use in